 During football season, your significant other may be married to the television for both NFL and college football games.
-So, if you need a new game plan with more date night fantasies and less fantasy football, we recommend these victorious football-lovin’ experiences.
+So, if you need a new game plan with more date night fantasies and less fantasy football, we recommend these best places to watch football in Orlando.

 Best Sports Bars for Football Lovers